-Writing Studio 2215 Turlington Hall, 846-1138. http://writing.ufl.edu/writing-studio/ updated syllabus or on the website.
+Writing Studio 2215 Turlington Hall, 846-1138. http://writing.ufl.edu/writing-studio/

-EMAIL POLICY
+EMAIL POLICY & OFFICE HOURS

-(1) If you need some practical information about the course you should look at most recently

-(2) If you want to discuss a substantive philosophical question you should bring it up in class or come to office hours.
-We will not be able to respond to in-depth, substantive questions about the readings or assignments over email.
-However, we are more than happy to discuss substantive questions of these sorts in office hours.
-So, please join our regularly scheduled office hours or schedule a separate zoom appointment.
-We will be happy to address short, logistical, non-substantive questions over email.
+- (1) If you need some practical information about the course you should look at most recently updated syllabus on canvas.
+E-mails requesting information which is available on the most recently updated syllabus or on the website may not be answered. - (2) If you want to discuss a substantive philosophical question you should bring it up in class or come to office hours.
+I will not be able to respond to in-depth, substantive questions about the readings or assignments over email.
+However, I am more than happy to discuss substantive questions of these sorts in office hours.
+So, please come and see me!
+I will be happy to address short, logistical, non-substantive questions over email. - (3) Although I am happy to answer any questions that you might have regarding our assignments in office hours, I will not be able to read drafts of papers.